Sertan Yiğenoğlu

-Sertan Yiğenoğlu (born 4 January 1995) is a German-Turkish footballer who plays as a centre back for Turkish TFF Third League club Turgutluspor.
+Sertan Yiğenoğlu (born 4 January 1995) is a German-Turkish footballer who plays as a centre back for Mittelrheinliga club FC Hennef 05.

 Club career

 Yiğenoğlu is a youth exponent from 1.
 FC Köln.
 He first played professional football for FC Hennef 05 in the Regionalliga West during the 2014–15 season.
 Since the 2015–16 season he plays for the second team of 1860 Munich in the Regionalliga Bayern.
 He gave his debut for the first team in a 0–1 home defeat against Karlsruher SC on 19 October 2015.

 At the beginning of the 2016–17 season Yiğenoğlu transferred to SV Wehen Wiesbaden.

 International career

 Yegenoglu was born in Germany to parents of Turkish descent.
 He is eligible for both the Turkish and Germany national teams - he accepted a callup to the Turkish U19s, but has yet to make an appearance for either side.